Floriana: Patron saint

 Saint Publius is one of the patron saints of Malta and also the patron saint of Floriana.
 The Archipresbyteral Church of Floriana is dedicated to Saint Publius, traditionally acclaimed as the first Bishop of Malta.

-According to Maltese folklore, Publius supposedly lived in Malta and at one point received the Apostle Paul after the shipwreck in 60 A.D..

-Publius is considered as the first Maltese saint and thus the devotion he enjoys among locals.

 Pope John Paul II spoke at St. Publius Square during his two visits to Malta, and on his second visit he held the beatification of three Maltese: